harness/developer-hub/docs/continuous-delivery/cd-services/cd-services-general/artifact-source-template.md

 ## Use artifact templates in stage templates

-Once you have created an artifact source template you can add it as the artifact source in stage templates.
+After creating an artifact source template, you can add it as the artifact source in stage templates.

 Using stage templates with artifact source templates is useful for getting your team onboarded quickly.